 - Includes 29 historic structures

-- The District is comprised of mostly the business sector along State St. and the east side of Poplar St., which includes a few residential buildings
+- The District is comprised of mostly the business sector along State Street and the east side of Poplar Street, which includes a few residential buildings

 - Hillside Historic District

 - Includes 284 historic structures in the neighborhood between 5300 South and 5600 South, including 235 East on the west side, and Kenwood Drive on the east.